mangopy/SearchLM/README.md

 The warmup learning dataset can be founded in [Huggingface dataset]().

-### Download Training Checkpoint

-The trained checkpoints will be released in Huggingface after the anonymous period.

 ## Todo
+- [ ] Our paper will be released as soon as possible
 - [ ] We will release the inference trajectories for each trained checkpoint.
 - [ ] We will release the warmup learning datasets and our data synthetic code.
-- [ ] The checkpoints will be released.
+- [ ] Checkpoints will be released.

 ## Acknowledgement